 Another often overlooked trait in cookware is how handles are attached.
 Top-of-the-line pieces might be all one-piece construction so you know the handles can’t fall off.

 Other high-end pieces may use rivets on the outside of the pan to mechanically fix the handles to the vessel.
 A good sign of high quality is no rivets inside the cooking vessel itself.
 This means there is no way food will snag or stick to the rivets.

-On the lowest end of the scale, we have screws and bolts.
+On the lowest end of the scale, I have screws and bolts.
 Over time, these will loosen and are the least safe long term.

 Size of the Included Cookware

 You also need to consider the size of the pots and pans that come with the set.
 If you have some experience with cooking, you will already know the sizes that you need in most cases.